german-antonio/gamedev-assignment-2/README.md

   (360 / 6) = 60 degrees.
 The smaller enemies must have a radius equal to half of the original entity.

 Score:
-- Each time an enemy spawns, it is given a score component of N*100, where N is the number of vertices it has.
+DONE - Each time an enemy spawns, it is given a score component of N*100, where N is the number of vertices it has.
 Small enemies get double this value.
 DONE - If a player bullet kills an enemy, the game score is increased by the score component of the enemy killed.
 DONE - The score should be displayed with the font specified by the config file in the top-left corner of the screen.